 - Ships Visits -Take a tour of a naval vessel and discover how its systems work, from radar and communications to engine controls

 - VR Headsets by Aviation Skills Partnership – Become immersed in a simulated flight experience and understand how VR is playing a bigger part in the training community

 - Cockpit Simulator by Joy Stick Club - Operate and control a simulated cockpit and understand the complexities involved in safe flight

 - Cyber activity - The Internet of Things is a feature of today’s world that offers convenience, but which is also challenging both to secure and assure.
 This activity provides a safe sandpit to investigate some of the cyber security elements of IoT

 - Rubber challenge – Build a platform to hold a set weight in a timed challenge, using only the non-standard parts provided, using design principles that teams are briefed on

 Personal Development Hub

-In the Personal Development Hub, located in the Global Theatre, visitors will be able to engage with organisations involved in skills and career development, such as the Institute of Mechanical Engineers, IET, Royal Aeronautical Society and Engineering in Motion.
-Advice on STEM support, careers and education will be available.
-There will also be a programme of informal content that students can engage with, such as practical information on CV writing and advice from students who are already pursuing STEM careers.
+In the Personal Development Hub, located in the Global Theatre, visitors were able to engage with organisations involved in skills and career development, such as the Institute of Mechanical Engineers, IET, Royal Aeronautical Society and Engineering in Motion.
+Advice on STEM support, careers and education were also available.
+A programme of informal content that students can engage with, such as practical information on CV writing and advice from students who are already pursuing STEM careers.